 Note: Some variants of the Traffic Manager do not support TrafficScript rules or XML capabilities, or have limited support (RuleBuilder only).
-Full support can be obtained via a software or license key upgrade.
+Full support can be obtained through a software or license key upgrade.

-The Traffic Manager section of the Brocade Community Web site contains a large amount of examples and documentation describing how to use TrafficScript rules to solve a range of network and application problems.
-It is located at http://community.brocade.com.
+The Traffic Manager section of the Pulse Community Web site contains a large amount of examples and documentation describing how to use TrafficScript rules to solve a range of network and application problems.
+See http://kb.pulsesecure.net for more information.